nablarch/nablarch-document/en/application_framework/application_framework/messaging/mom/architecture.rst

      - Use a data reader to read one request message and pass it as an argument of the subsequent handler.
        Also, the :ref:`runtime ID numbered <log-execution_id>` is numbered.
      -
-     - After generating output of the read message as a log, resends the original exception.
+     - After generating output of the read message as a log, rethrows the original exception.

    * - 13
      - :ref:`request_path_java_package_mapping`